-Tom Brady and Gisele Bündchen are filing for divorce, reports say
+Tom Brady and Gisele Bündchen divorce after 13 years of marriage

 During the same interview, the model also expressed her concerns about her husband’s return to football, as she said it is “a very violent sport, and I have my children and I would like him to be more present”.

+The couple, who celebrated their 13th wedding anniversary earlier this year, first met in 2006 through a mutual friend, before tying the knot in 2009.
 After months of speculation that the couple had been experiencing marriage struggles, sources claimed on 4 October that both Brady and Bündchen had hired divorce lawyers.

 The Independent has contacted representatives for Brady and Bündchen for comment.